Muktinath Jeep Tour (Pokhara to Pokhara) - 3 Days

 What is not included?

-- Tips for the driver and guide.
+- TIPS : Tips for guide and driver.

 Route Map